moodlebox/moodlebox/README.md

 * Moodle 3.1.x LMS reachable via Wi-Fi (or ethernet, see below), URL: [http://moodlebox.home/](http://moodlebox.home/); standard configuration of Moodle with no customisation.
 An admin account for the Moodle, username: _admin_, password: _Moodlebox4$_.
 The Moodle server is configured to accept the clients from the Moodle [official mobile app](https://download.moodle.org/mobile/).
 The maximal size of uploaded files is set to 50Mb.
 The cron is launched every 3 minutes.
 * When a USB key is inserted in the MoodleBox, all the files on it are available for the admins and teachers of the Moodle server, via a _File system_ repository.
 * GUI to restart and shutdown the MoodleBox.
+* GUI to change the password of the MoodleBox.
 * GUI to set date and time of the MoodleBox (when away from Internet connection).
 * [PhpMyAdmin](http://moodlebox.home/phpmyadmin) is installed with an admin account; username: _root_, password: _Moodlebox4$_.